AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data recovery/Recover physical backup data in a user-created MongoDB instance/Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database
         by using physical backup.md

     ![Example of a successful start](../images/p207008.png "Example of a successful start")

-5. After you start MongoDB, run the following command to log on to the ApsaraDB for MongoDB database and go to the mongo shell:
+5. After you start MongoDB, run the following command to log on to the self-managed MongoDB database and go to the mongo shell:

     ```
     mongo --host 127.0.0.1 -u <username> -p <password> --authenticationDatabase admin